AgenticFlow CLI

 ```

-`af workforce init --blueprint <id>` creates one real agent per required blueprint slot, wires them into a DAG (trigger → coordinator → worker agents → output), and returns the workforce ID plus every created agent ID — all in one response.
-If any step fails, the command rolls back every resource created so far.
+`af workforce init --blueprint <id>` creates one real agent per required blueprint slot (with plugins pre-attached for the batteries-included blueprints), wires them into a DAG, and returns the workforce ID plus every created agent ID — all in one response.
+Atomic rollback on failure.

 ### MCP clients (external tool providers)